 There are affiliate links in this post.
 If you make a qualifying purchase through one of these links, I may receive a small commission at no extra cost to you.

 On a high from crossing the US border for free (the payment machine was out-of-order), I was welcomed into Skagway by the sight of three gigantic cruise ships.
 I could spot mountains and a glacier or two behind these huge white monoliths.
 It was a strange contrast.

 Thinking I’d take a little wander before heading to find a campsite for the night, I walked down Skagway’s main street in shock.
 Every single one of the restored shops seemed to be selling every kind of Alaska branded made-in-China merchandise imaginable plus half a dozen diamond sellers and a Christmas store.

 And then I started to notice anyone around me.
 These were not people who were sleeping in their van and cooking on campfires.
 I suddenly felt quite out-of-place and made a hasty retreat.
 Luckily, I did not have to go too far to find an escape.

 From gold miners to cruise ship tourists

-I took a trip out to see the trailhead myself, half wishing I was leaving Skagway this way.
-Checking out what was left of Dyea (not much; it really is incredible how evidence of human existence can disappear so easily sometimes) I then headed back to town to buy a ferry ticket to get out of Dodge.
+I took a trip out to see the trailhead myself, wishing I was heading out on a Chilkoot Trail hike.
+Checking out what was left of Dyea (a wonderful walk in the woods with interpretive panels), I then headed back to town to buy a ferry ticket to get out of Dodge.